I hate Valentine’s Day.

 Like if I were to meet him, he sounds like he’d kick my ass.

 And he accepted the romanticized version we gave him, because why not?

 I’d be so afraid of his deep voice and unkempt beard that I’d forget to even blame him for my pathetic love life.

-But Cupid is smart enough to know a tough-talking, beard-growing, arrow-carrying man, won’t make lovers feel like making love, but a young, innocent heart arrow-shooting boy sure will.
+But Cupid is smart enough to know a tough-talking, beard-growing, arrow-carrying man, won’t make lovers feel like making love, but a young-loving, innocent-looking, heart arrow-shooting boy sure will.

 He really doesn’t want to hear the bullshit of my love predicament.

 “My love life is awful.”

 He has some arrows set aside for non-lovers and he isn’t afraid to use them on complainers like me.